One Love (Marianas Trench song): Composition

 "One Love" is a midtempo ballad written by Josh Ramsay with a duration of four minutes and one second (4:01).
 It has been described primarily as pop, in a departure from the rock and pop punk influences of the band's earlier work.
 Lyrically, the song discusses the concept of soulmates and addresses a situation in which one meets their supposed "true love" but the relationship does not last, with an overarching theme of love gone wrong.

-Commercial performance
+Chart performance

 "One Love" entered the Billboard Canadian Hot 100 at number 60 on the chart dated October 3, 2015.
 The same week, the song debuted at number 19 on the Hot Canadian Digital Songs component chart.
 The song reached its peak position of 50 on the former four weeks later, on the chart dated November 28, 2015.
 In addition, the song has charted within the top 20 on the nation's adult contemporary, mainstream top 40, and hot adult contemporary airplay charts, with a peak position of 14 on the former giving the band their most successful AC single since Billboard began publishing the chart in 2012.

 On the chart dated December 12, 2015, "One Love" debuted at number 40 on the Billboard Adult Pop Songs chart, becoming the group's first charting single in the US.
 It reached a peak position of 35.